cysouw/diathesis/text/c06_adverbials.md

 ### [ Np | –N ] Conciliative + depictive adverbial

-Some verbs that have a typical instrument connected to the action allow for the instrument to be turned into the nominative subject, but only with the addition of an adverbial [@Next].
+Some verbs that have a typical instrument connected to the action allow for the instrument to be turned into the nominative subject, but only with the addition of an adverbial [@next].

 :::ex
 a.
 Ich schneide (das Brot) mit einem Messer.